AI Use Cases/Logistics

 The Problem

-Your sales team relies on manual lead qualification across fragmented data sources - EDI networks, load boards, Oracle TMS records, and CRM entries that rarely sync.
+Your sales team relies on manual lead qualification across fragmented data sources - EDI networks, load boards, TMS records, and CRM entries that rarely sync.
 A prospect inquiry arrives with partial shipper data, lane history, and compliance flags scattered across systems.
-Your reps spend 4-6 hours weekly sorting high-value freight opportunities from low-margin drayage or detention-heavy accounts, missing windows to engage carriers with available capacity or shippers planning seasonal volume spikes.
+Your reps burn hours every week sorting high-value freight opportunities from low-margin drayage or detention-heavy accounts, missing windows to engage carriers with available capacity or shippers planning seasonal volume spikes.
 Meanwhile, competitors with better dispatch intelligence lock in contracts first.

 Revenue & Operational Impact

 This qualification bottleneck directly erodes win rates.
-Your team closes 18-22% of qualified opportunities, but qualification itself is inconsistent - some leads get routed to senior reps within hours, others sit in queues for days.
-You're losing an estimated $2.1M annually in uncontacted opportunities with OTDR requirements and contract volumes matching your service area.
-Sales cycles stretch 35-45 days instead of 21-28 because reps can't quickly assess whether a shipper's HAZMAT compliance profile, historical claims ratio, or freight lane density justifies pursuit.
+Qualification is inconsistent - some leads get routed to senior reps within hours, others sit in queues for days.
+Run your own math: take the contract volume sitting in inquiries nobody called back last quarter and multiply by your average lane margin.
+That is what the queue costs.
+Sales cycles stretch because reps can't quickly assess whether a shipper's HAZMAT compliance profile, historical claims ratio, or freight lane density justifies pursuit.

 Why Generic Tools Fail